Pressed-Solutions/wp-job-manager-customized-applications/notes.md

 #To do
 - Look into auto-posting to FB fan page
-- Sort applicants list by whether or not they answer custom questions
 - Applicants report: change status list
     - new
     - promising